 One of the most distinct aspects of Adler’s migration preparation was also its largest and most desired step.
 They wanted to involve the rest of the organization in the decision of choosing a new platform.
 They wanted to make sure end user voices were heard and had ownership in the change.
 To make this step possible, the IT team sat down with the different departments to learn about their current user experiences, whilst gaining insight on their requirements.

-After reviewing the collected requirements, the Adler team implemented proofs of concept of key functionality in both Google (G Suite) and Microsoft (O365).
+After reviewing the collected requirements, the Adler team implemented proofs of concept of key functionality in both Google (Workspace) and Microsoft (O365).
 This way, users could see first-hand the features that they needed and how they might work on each platform.
-After using, testing, and comparing today’s most successful productivity tools, the Adler team determined that G Suite was the right decision for the organization.
+After using, testing, and comparing today’s most successful productivity tools, the Adler team determined that Google Workspace (formerly known as G Suite) was the right decision for the organization.

 Adler chose Premier Google Cloud Partner, Cloudbakers, to assist in the migration.
 Not only did the Chicago-based cloud company have hundreds of previous migrations under their belt, but also they showed an intense focus on user adoption, which was crucial to Adler.